mattkeys/Google-Pagespeed-Insights/readme.txt

 == Changelog ==

+= 3.0.4 =
+* Fixed bug where WordPress heartbeat API filter function failed to return properly
+* Added additional options for max runtime to support scenarios where even 60 seconds was over the server max run time

 = 3.0.3 =
 * Fixed bug where Maximum Script Run Time option could not be set to "No Limit" after previously being set to a higher value